-The Lower Brule Sloux Tribe Department of Wildlife, Fish and Recreation offers a workshop for tribal member guides and outfitters.
+The Lower Brule Sioux Tribe Department of Wildlife.
+Fish and Recreation offers a workshop for tribal member recommended to hunters who request guiding services.
+Tribal member guides and outfitters.
 The guiding license fee is waived for those individuals that complete the workshop and are recommended to hunters who request guiding services.
-Tribal member guides and outfitters offer services for sharptailed grouse, prairie-chicken, pheasant, ducks, geese, mule deer, white-tailed deer, prairie dog, and turkey.
-Please contact the Wildlife Department for a list of licensed guides or check our website at www.lowerb
+Tribal member guides and outfitters offer services for sharptailed grouse, prairie-chicken, pheasant, ducks, geese, mule deer, white-tailed deer, prairie dog, and turkey, Please contact the Wildlife Department for a list of licensed guides or check our wesite at www.lowerbrulewildlife.con Guides are not required.
+Only Tribal Members may guide on the Reservation.